 - The Ballad of Sexual Dependency

 - Made 1979–2001

-- Multimedia installation (720 color slides and programmed soundtrack); edition 7/10
+- Multimedia installation (720 color slides and programmed soundtrack)

 - Running time: 43 min.

-- Through prior bequest of Marguerita S. Ritman; restricted gift of Dorie Sternberg, the Photography Associates, Mary L. and Leigh B. Block Endowment, Robert and Joan Feitler, Anstiss and Ronald Krueck, Karen and Jim Frank, Martin and Danielle Zimmerman
+- Through prior bequest of Marguerita S. Ritman; purchased with funds provided by Dorie Sternberg, the Photography Associates, Mary L. and Leigh B. Block Endowment, Robert and Joan Feitler, Anstiss and Ronald Krueck, Karen and Jim Frank, Martin and Danielle Zimmerman

 - © Nan Goldin